liamdmcgarrigle/liams-notes/docs/development/flutter/riverpod-state-management/use-cases/riverpod-usecase-1.md

 :::

-This is a very simple use case showing the data and time using a global provider.
+This is a very simple use case showing the date and time using a global provider.

 ## Create the project & add `hooks_riverpod`